Rostlab/JS16_ProjectD_Group5/README.md

       "access_token_key": "xxx",
       "access_token_secret": "xxx"
   },
-  "databaseA" : {           //Here is database where the package reads the GoT-Data and writes the results of the sentimentanalyses.
+  "databaseA" : {           //This is the database where the package reads the GoT-Data and writes the results of the sentimentanalyses.
     "token" : "xxxxxxxxxxxxxxxxx",
     "airDateURL" : "xxxxxxxxxxxxxxxxx",
     "characterNamesURL" : "xxxxxxxxxxxxxxxxx"
   },
   "automation" : {        //Timeframe, how often the Tweets get analyzed.
 Default is 12.
-For more see below.
+For more details see below.
     "minutes" : 12
   }
 }